DC Statehood to Go to House Floor for Vote on June 26

 The statehood bill, H.R.
 51, is grabbing new attention following the Trump administration's use of federal agencies to police the streets of the District during Black Lives Matter protests sparked by the death of George Floyd.

 D.C.
-Mayor Muriel Bowser said those actions brought nationwide attention to the District's campaign for statehood.
+Mayor Muriel Bowser said those actions brought nationwide attention to the District and its campaign for statehood.

-House Speaker Nancy Pelosi and Hoyer joined Washington, D.C., leaders Tuesday and announced a date has been set for a full floor vote to grant statehood to the capital city.
+House Speaker Nancy Pelosi and Hoyer joined Washington, D.C., leaders Tuesday and announced a date has been set to bring the issue of D.C. statehood to the floor for a vote.

 Pelosi said she is prepared to "right a historic injustice" by supporting the legislation, calling the disenfranchisement of D.C. residents "unjust, undemocratic and unacceptable."